Pregnant or Bloated African Clawed Frog

 Bacterial cases of the condition, which are often fatal, appear suddenly, while inflammation associated with dietary problems occurs gradually.

-Sometimes frogs eat things that shouldn’t be part of their diet, such as gravel and rocks from the enclosure that can cause them to swell.
+Frogs are so guilty of eating the things that they should have no business eating as it is not part of their diet, like rocks and gravels from an enclosure that can cause them to swell.
 In addition, it has been found to be higher in frogs that feed mainly on fatty foods such as bloodworms and beef heart.
 This is probably because the bacteria that cause inflammation may be present in the digestive tract or in the epidermis of the bloodworm.

 Infections resulting from poor diet are not contagious, while bacterial infections can spread from one frog to another in the habitat.
 It is advisable to quarantine your frog during this situation.